-1. Oral: In oral communication, the sender directly interacts with the receiver in a face-to-face conversation.
+- 1. Oral: In oral communication, the sender directly interacts with the receiver in a face-to-face conversation.
 For example, a sales executive directly deals with customers.
-This allows the sender greater control over the interaction.

-=>Check out our detailed article on the merits and demerits of oral communication.

-2. Written: Messages are also transmitted in written format between sender and receiver.
-For example, letters, memos, business communication reports, emails, notices, manuals, etc.

-=> Check out our detailed article on the merits and demerits of written communication.

-3. Audio/Video: The audio channel involves video tapes, video conferences, video chats, etc.

-5) Receiver: The receiver acts as an essential element of communication, decoding the message.
-Simply put, the receiver is the intended party for the message.
-They can read, see, or hear the message, and can also actively participate in the communication process if the sender contacts them directly.

-6) Decoding: Same as a sender encoding a message, the receiver must decode the message received.
-Decoding is the sixth element in the communication process that involves the receiver interpreting the message based on their individual backgrounds, experiences, and viewpoints
+This allows the sender greater control over the interaction. - =>Check out our detailed article on the merits and demerits of oral communication. - 2.
+Written: Messages are also transmitted in written format between sender and receiver.
+For example, letters, memos, business communication reports, emails, notices, manuals, etc. - => Check out our detailed article on the merits and demerits of written communication. - 3.
+Audio/Video: The audio channel involves video tapes, video conferences, video chats, etc. - 5) Receiver: The sender uses a channel to communicate the message to the receiver.
+The receiver is simply the party the message was intended for.
+The receiver may read, see or hear the message.
+They can also be active parts of the communication process if the sender contacts them directly. - 6) Decoding: Same as a sender encoding a message, the receiver must decode the message received.
+Decoding in the communication process involves the receiver interpreting the message based on their individual backgrounds, experiences, and viewpoints.